...

 Black, yellow, and cyan are the three primary colors in printing.
 These three colors are primary colors that further direct the printer to produce different colors.
 The purpose of these colors is only to help the printing process maintain the consistency and relevancy of packaging.

-However, it is equally vital to print these colors on the boxes is not essential on boxes companies use these patches during the printing process and then leave the box Instant Custom Boxes (ICB) also leave custom boxes without these dots in custom packaging boxes without these dots.
+However, it is equally vital to print these colors on the boxes.
+So, it is essential for boxes companies use these patches during the printing process.
+You must leave it on the Instant Custom Boxes (ICB) to print your food packaging with a colorful circle.
 The main goal of our printing is to print only essential data on the packaging per clients’ direction.
 Therefore, we use high-quality printing to print logos with other relevant designs to make packaging relevant and user-friend.

 Color dots on the packaging are for two purposes.
 As explained above, some of the dots help the printer in the printing process, and these dots are also called printer’s blocks.
 These color patterns also help technicians or brand handlers keep maintain their originality.
 On the other hand, these colors on food boxes also have specific meanings that indicate the qualitative values of given products.